 On November 29, 1975, President Ford passed the Individuals with Disabilities Education Act (IDEA), a law that promised appropriate public education to children with disabilities across the United States (learn more).
 This in some ways laid the groundwork for the American Disabilities Act (ADA) signed 30 years ago, this week.
-As our colleagues, friends, and alumni celebrate the 45th and 30th anniversaries of these achievements, we at Umbra would like to share some insight into the intersection of disability and education in Italy.
+As our colleagues, friends, and alumni celebrate the 45th and 30th anniversaries of these achievements, we at Umbra would like to share some insight into inclusive education in Italy as it intersects with support for individuals with disabilities.

 Italy’s constitution, signed in 1947, states that it is: